How To Calculate Shipping Costs and Choose the Right Service

 Delivery times

 A Statista.com survey of consumers who shop online at least once a month found that 41% expect delivery within 24 hours.
-Expectations for 1-2 day delivery are on the rise as well, and fast delivery will need to figure into your shipping cost calculations.
+Expectations for 2-day delivery are on the rise as well, and fast delivery will need to figure into your shipping cost calculations.

 Providing 2-day delivery to customers in the same zone you’re sending the item from can best be done through ground shipping.
 However, if you need to deliver to a customer in zone 8 or 9, you’ll need to use more expedited options.
-Distance matters, so using a fulfillment center close to the destination will save you money and get packages to customers more quickly.
+To cut time and costs, you should use a fulfillment center close to the destination.

 Surcharges